aisingapore/TagUI/README.md

 7_testing|shows how to use check step and CasperJS test assertions

 # Pipeline
+The goal of making automation accessible to more people is somewhat met by TA.Gui v1.0.
+By recording and then editing in simple natural language, a streamline development workflow is now possible for rapid prototyping and deployment of automation.
+Whether someone knows programming or not.

+The goal for TA.Gui v2.0 is to push the boundaries of what is possible to be done by an automation tool.

-TA.Gui is a young project, in development since Dec 2016 and still in v1.0.
-Feedback from the community will have a huge impact in shaping its development pipeline.
-By reproducing cognitive interactions that represent our intentions, we can let computers work on repetitive or time-sensitive tasks that people need to get done.
+By reproducing increasingly complex cognitive interactions that represent our intentions, we can let computers work on repetitive or time-critical tasks that people need to get done.

-The overarching goal is to make automation accessible to more people and handle increasingly complex processes as cognitive abilities of computers continue to improve.
 This helps free up people's time for higher-value activities, or simply for more leisure.
 Suggestions or pull requests that support this goal are certainly welcome.

 To feedback bugs, suggestions or pull requests, kindly [raise an issue](https://github.com/tebelorg/TA.Gui/issues) or email support@tebel.org